Fritillaria imperialis: Description

 Fritillaria imperialis grows to about 1 m in height, and bears lance-shaped, glossy leaves at intervals along the stem.
 It bears a prominent whorl of downward facing flowers at the top of the stem, topped by a 'crown' of small leaves, hence the name.
 While the wild form is usually orange-red, various colours are found in cultivation, ranging from nearly a true scarlet through oranges to yellow.
 The pendulous flowers make a bold statement in the late spring garden; in the northern hemisphere, flowering takes place in late spring, accompanied by a distinctly foxy odour that repels mice, moles and other small animals.

-Owing to its large size, F. imperialis is pollinated by the Eurasian blue tit, which makes it a rare example of ornithophily at northern latitudes.
+Pollination

+F. imperialis is a bird-pollinated species, with adaptations for ornithophily by passerine birds.
+It is not known what species pollinate it in its native range.
+However, pollination has been observed in its introduced European range, including Eurasian blue tits, great tits, willow warblers, Eurasian blackcap, and garden warblers.
+This makes it a rare example of ornithophily at northern latitudes.
+On the other hand, some other bird species nectar rob instead of pollinating, and bumblebees are ineffective pollinators despite visiting the flowers for nectar.

 Cultivation

 The species and the yellow-flowered 'Maximea Lutea' have both gained the Royal Horticultural Society's Award of Garden Merit.
 Other cultivars in shades of red, yellow and orange, are available.

 Like other members of the lily family, F. imperialis is susceptible to depredation by the scarlet lily beetle (Lilioceris lilii).

 F. imperialis is easy to grow in well-drained soil in a sunny site.
 The plant is drought tolerant, and bulbs should be planted in the early autumn.
 Note that bulbs do not like to be out in the air for long.